-Whose Insurance Applies In Rideshare Accidents?
+Whose Insurance Applies in Florida Rideshare Accidents?

 If you are injured in an accident while traveling in an Uber, Lyft, or other rideshare service, you may question whose insurance policy applies.
 Should you attempt to seek coverage from the rideshare company’s insurance or from the driver’s personal car insurance?
 The answer will depend on the type of insurance the driver possesses and the status of the driver when the accident occurred.